40-Acres/loan-contracts/DIAMOND-README.md

 ---

-## Primary flows

-- Wallet listing → take
-  - Validate listing; pull funds; transfer via `votingEscrow.transferFrom(seller → buyer)`; apply marketplace fees; optional royalties.

-- LoanV2 listing → take (payoff required)
-  - Validate; collect funds; swap to `loanAsset` if needed; `DebtSettlementLib.payoff(LoanV2, tokenId)`; set borrower to buyer via `LoanV2.setBorrower` (diamond must be approved/whitelisted).
-By default we do not transfer the veNFT out; it remains in loan custody so the buyer can borrow later.
-If the buyer wishes to withdraw, they can call `claimCollateral()` themselves; for intra‑40 Acres moves, use `LoanV2.transferWithin40Acres`.

-- External listing (e.g., Vexy) → take
-  - Validate external state/price/currency; pull buyer funds; include external aggregation fee in upfront quote; `VexyAdapterFacet.takeVexyListing`; deliver NFT to buyer (or keep in escrow for LBO).

 ## Quoting and buying API (enum‑driven)

 We define an enum route type and a registry of external markets per chain.